Student Groups & Clubs

 The Governor (Yearbook)

-Mission: To have students work together from the beginning of the school year through March to produce a traditional yearbook called the Governor.
+Mission: To have students work together from the beginning of the school year through March to produce a traditional yearbook called The Governor.
 Under the direction of the senior editors-in-chief, students are responsible for page layout, design, writing, editing and photography.
 Students work together during open meeting times and individually to complete these tasks.

 The Review